When Love Is Not Enough: The Lois Wilson Story: Production

 When Love Is Not Enough: The Lois Wilson Story is the 240th presentation by Hallmark Hall of Fame, the long-running anthology program of American television films.
-It was based on the biography The Lois Wilson Story: When Love Is Not Enough by William Borchert, which was published September 17, 2005.
-The film was set primarily in the United States but filmed in Canada.
+The film was set primarily in the US but filmed in Canada.

 Reception

 The film was given mixed reviews by critics.
 It was released on DVD in Hallmark stores in the United States.

 In its original American broadcast on April 25, 2010, When Love is Not Enough was seen by 7.29 million viewers, according to MediaWeek.
 It was out performed during the same time slot by both Brothers & Sisters and Celebrity Apprentice.

-Linda Stasi in the New York Post wrote; "Everyone does a wonderful job in this movie -- but, in the end, it seems more like a rehash of writer William G. Borchert's 1989 'Hall of Fame' movie, My Name Is Bill W. than a real portrait of the woman whose idea helped millions of suffering families."

-Mathew Gilbert in The Boston Globe wrote; "This new CBS Hallmark movie does its job effectively enough, bringing us through the ups and downs of Bill and Lois Wilson's marriage as they wrestle with his addiction."
+Linda Stasi in the New York Post wrote, "Everyone does a wonderful job in this movie -- but, in the end, it seems more like a rehash of writer William G. Borchert's 1989 'Hall of Fame' movie, My Name Is Bill W. than a real portrait of the woman whose idea helped millions of suffering families."
+Mathew Gilbert in The Boston Globe wrote, "This new CBS Hallmark movie does its job effectively enough, bringing us through the ups and downs of Bill and Lois Wilson's marriage as they wrestle with his addiction."

-Awards and nominations
+Award nominations

 The film has been nominated for several awards: